>

 Misleading Advertising.
 Significantly increasing the penalties for civil misleading advertising including “administrative monetary penalties” (essentially civil fines) of up to Cdn. $750,000 for individuals and Cdn. $10 million for corporations.
 For more information, see: Misleading Advertising.

 Criminal Pricing Provisions.
-Repealing the former criminal predatory pricing and price discrimination provisions of the Competition Act.
-This type of conduct may, however, still be challenged under the abuse of dominance provisions of the Competition Act (sections 78 and 79).
+Repealing the former criminal predatory pricing and price discrimination provisions of Canada’s Competition Act.
+Predatory pricing and price discrimination conduct may, however, still be challenged under the civil abuse of dominance provisions of the Competition Act (sections 78 and 79).
 For more information, see: Abuse of Dominance.

 Price Maintenance.
-Replacing the former per se criminal price maintenance offence with a new civil provision that now includes a market effects test, which requires that an “adverse effect on competition” be shown in addition to the other required elements under the new civil section 76.
+Replacing the former per se criminal price maintenance offence (section 62 of the Competition Act) with a new civil provision (section 76) that now includes a market effects test, which requires that an “adverse effect on competition” be proven in addition to the other required elements under the new civil section 76.
 For more information, see: Price Maintenance.

 Abuse of Dominance.
 Introducing significant civil fines for the first time for abuse of dominance in Canada under section 79 of the Competition Act of $10 million ($15 million for subsequent orders).
+In the intervening years since these amendments, the penalties for abuse of dominance have been substantially increased and new legal tests introduced making it easier to establish an abuse of dominance.
 For more information, see: Abuse of Dominance.

 Post-merger challenges.
-Reducing the period in which the Bureau may challenge completed mergers from three years to one year.
+Reducing the period in which Canada’s federal Competition Bureau may challenge completed mergers from three years to one year.

 Domestic airline abuse of dominance provisions.
-Repealing former specific abuse of dominance provisions relating to domestic airlines.
+Repealing former specific abuse of dominance provisions relating to domestic airlines in Canada.

 SERVICES AND CONTACT